Press Release: Elderado Launches Availability Registry in Ontario.

 ElderadoJune 3, 2026

-If you or a loved one lives in a long-term care home in Ontario, accommodation rates are expected to increase again on July 1, 2026.
+If you or a loved one lives in a long-term care home in Ontario, accommodation rates increase on July 1, 2026.

 In this guide, we’ll explain how long-term care rates work in Ontario, what families can expect in 2026, and how the Long-Term Care Rate Reduction Program can help residents who have limited income.